Keep Up With Us

 Winter Story Ideas

-Lighting of Breckenridge, Race of the Santas Kicks Off Holiday Season in Breckenridge, Dec.
-8, 2018 – Town “officially” transforms into a holiday scene on Dec.
-8 with the Lighting of Breckenridge, Race of the Santas and, new for 2018, the Race of the Reindeers.
-Runners and walkers dress in Santa and kids, 12 and under, in reindeer suits to benefit a new local non-profit each year.
-Breaking trail for the Santas and Reindeer on historic Main Street, watch out for the Holiday Dog Parade sure to put cheer in the air.
+Lighting of Breckenridge Kicks Off Holiday Season in Breckenridge, December 7, 2019 – Town “officially” transforms into a holiday scene with the Lighting of Breckenridge, Race of the Santas and, new for 2019, the Moose March.
+Runners and walkers dress in Santa and kids, 12 and under, in moose suits to benefit a new local non-profit each year.
+Breaking trail for the Santas and Moose on historic Main Street, watch out for the Holiday Dog Parade sure to put cheer in the air.
 Meet the makers of Breckenridge in the Handmade Holiday Market in the award-winning arts district with DIY workshops with local artisans in open studios.
 The Holiday cheer continues all month with Santa visits and a major New Year’s Eve celebration.
 More information at GoBreck.com

-29th Annual International Snow Sculpture Championships Begin Jan.
-21, 2019 – Snow carving in Breckenridge began as a local pastime; today, decorated snow artists transform 25-ton blocks of snow into an outdoor art gallery.16 teams, made up of four artists, from across the globe typically sculpt 65 hours across five days of competition.
+International Snow Sculpture Championships Celebrate 30 Years – Jan.
+20, 2020 – Since 1990, snow carving in Breckenridge began was a local pastime; today, decorated snow artists transform 20-ton blocks of snow into an outdoor art gallery.16 teams from across the globe, made up of four artists each, typically sculpt 65 hours across five days of competition.
 Watch blocks being built and teams sculpting Jan.
-21 – 25.
+20 – 24.
 Viewing weekend is Jan.
-25 – 30.
-New for 2019, fireworks display will take over the night sky on Saturday, Jan.
-16. More information about the International Snow Sculpture Championships at GoBreck.com.
-This entire event is free and open the public.
+24 – 29.
+Find more information about the International Snow Sculpture Championships at GoBreck.com.

 For more story ideas and the latest news, visit gobreck.com/media.
 Images and b-roll for editorial use can be found at https://gobreck.box.com/v/media (Credit Breckenridge Tourism Office/Photographer (if listed)).
 Join us at GoBreck.com for local insight and travel inspiration.
 Stay connected all year long @GoBreck on Facebook, Twitter and Instagram.